Updated as of 6/28/2023, scouting report written by Alan Lu.

 Unfortunately, against Florida State early in the game, he collapsed shortly after having scored on an alley-oop dunk.
 Johnson has since recovered, but he had to miss the rest of the season due to a heart condition that is known as acute myocarditis.
 Prior to that, he was projected as a late first round prospect for the 2021 draft when he was healthy.

 Recently, Johnson transferred to Kansas State to play for them during the 2022-23 college basketball season.
-He had a strong senior season this year, and he projects to be selected in the late first to the second round range for the 2023 draft.
+He had a strong senior season this year, and he projects to be selected in the second round in the 2023 draft.

 Florida Basketball Bio